 - How personal budgets are provided

 - Reducing or stopping personal budgets

-A personal budget is an amount of money that is allocated either by the council or by the local health commissioners at the Clinical Commissioning Group (CCG).
+A personal budget is an amount of money that is allocated either by the council or by the local health commissioners at the Integrated Care Board (ICB).
 It helps to pay for services and support that your child needs as identified after an assessment.

 Personal budgets change the way in how services can work with families.
 Instead of you or your child being provided with a service, a budget is identified and work takes place to plan how this can best be used to meet your child or family’s assessed needs.

 The following personal budgets are available in South Gloucestershire to eligible children after an assessment has been made:

 personal education budget – if your child has identified needs through an education health and care plan (EHCP)

 social care personal budget – available if your child has complex needs and entitled/assessed to care and support

 personal health budget – if your child is assessed and entitled to NHS continuing care funding

 If you have a child with a special educational need or disability (SEND) your child may be entitled to a personal education budget through your child’s education health and care plan (EHCP).